houbie/sam-example-app/README.md

 via pip (and just delete the virtual environment when you don't need them anymore).

 ## Build and deploy the application
-* activate your virtual environment
+* activate your virtual environment (automatically done when using pyenv)
-  * automatically done in Intellij/Pycharm terminals
-  * or start a Poertry shell `poetry shell`

 * Build preparation:
 ```bash